 Current per output from our example IC

 If all 12 outputs were to switch from high to low simultaneously, then the total inrush of current from the PDN would be 500 mA.
-This inrush causes a change in the ground plane potential, which produces a change in the signal potential, and the capacitor should compensate this change in the signal potential.
+This inrush causes a change in the ground plane potential, which produces a change in the signal potential, and the capacitor should compensate for this change in the signal potential.
 If we suppose the threshold for the ON state is 4.5 V, then the voltage dip that needs to be compensated is 0.5 V in order to prevent bit errors.
 Furthermore, this must be compensated within 6 ns.
 Therefore, the minimum decoupling capacitance is:

-Minimum capacitance of the example decoupling capacitor
+The minimum capacitance of the example decoupling capacitor

-Here, you should use—at least—a 6 nF capacitor to compensate a 0.5 V maximum voltage within 6 ns.
+Here, you should use—at least—a 6 nF capacitor to compensate for a 0.5 V maximum voltage within 6 ns.
 Note that some guidelines would recommend using two 3 nF capacitors in parallel in this example as this would reduce ESR by a factor of 2, but this will also reduce ESL by a factor of 2, so the effect on damping is nil.
 If the capacitor’s response is underdamped, then you may opt for a larger capacitor as this brings the response closer to the critically damped or overdamped cases.
 However, the use of two capacitors in parallel helps flatten the impedance spectrum of the PDN network near the capacitor’s resonance frequency.